CAN FITTING-IN HELP?

 Fitting-in has developed a way to work with organisations to help them understand how the informal culture works.

-Would you like to hear about it?
+Would you like to hear about our ideas?
 Our first visit and conversation with any service is free.

 Dr. Sarah Baigent BA (Hons) PGCE PhD